open-telemetry/opentelemetry-specification/.github/ISSUE_TEMPLATE/trace.md

 ---
-name: Trace
+name: Tracing
-about: Issues related to the specification/trace directory
+about: Issues related to the specification/tracing directory
-labels: spec:trace
+labels: spec:tracing
 ---

 **What are you trying to achieve?**